blessybabu-qa/Restful-Booker-Playwright/README.md

 The XPath traversal used to detect existing bookings on a day cell also involved AI guidance, as the booking event element sits as a sibling in the DOM rather than a direct child of the day cell.

-Everything else — fixture architecture, page object design, authentication strategy, CI pipeline, data-driven structure — was designed and built independently.
+Everything else — fixture architecture, page object design, authentication strategy, CI pipeline, data-driven structure, config design — was designed and built independently.

 ---